 - The source of the change communication is not well respected (blah, blah, he’s talking again…)

-- There is so much competing messages about various change projects they all blur into one big transformational white noise!
+- There are so many competing messages about various change projects they all blur into one big transformational white noise!

 So how do you manage the Goldilocks version of change communication?
 Where what you deliver is “just right”?
 It’s actually harder than it looks and where change people with communication expertise are well worth the investment.
 Some of the things to look out for are:

-- A change communication strategy that is developed after research has been conducted on the change audiences – what their communicative preferences are (source, frequency, channels, jargon and language)
+- A change communication strategy that is developed after research has been conducted on the change audiences and what their communicative preferences are (source, frequency, channels, jargon and language)